viamrobotics/docs/docs/manage/fleet/_index.md

 You can also add additional organizations as desired at any time.

 {{< alert title="Caution" color="caution" >}}
-Currently, everyone you invite to your organization, has complete access to everything in that organization.
+Currently, everyone you invite to your organization has complete access to everything in that organization.
 This includes the permissions to delete robots and locations, as well as the ability to remove you from the organization.

 [Permissions](#permissions) are coming soon.